researchcompendia/researchcompendia/CONTRIBUTING.rst

 Before you get started, remember that it is easier for us to accept pull requests that are narrow in scope and easy to review.
-Ideally we want to see pull requests with a comment that is a logical changeset so plan to work in this fashion.
+Ideally we want to see pull requests with a commit that is a logical changeset so plan to work in this fashion.

 When committing a change, please include the issue number in your commit comment.